timeartist/plane-redis/plans/operational_db/README.md

   return R.hmget('emails', [email + " password_hash", email + " id"])  ##space delimit email and lookup subkey
 ```

 With this approach you can canonically create your hash key names and lookup both the user id and password value.
-You can then validate the password value and then, if correct, load the user data and log the user in.
+You can then validate the password value and - if correct - load the user data and log the user in.

 If you're going to be storing more than 512 users or will be using this index very often (more often than once a session) you may want to additionally consider breaking up the `emails` key into sharded chunks (ex: `emails:a, emails:b` etc) to improve performance and scalability, otherwise your Operational DB will bottle neck on that single key.